LTGDev/LTGDev/README.md

 - 👋 Hi, I’m @LTGDev
 - 👀 I’m interested in Swift and SwiftUI
-- 🌱 I’m currently learning add development for iOS
+- 🌱 I’m currently learning app development for iOS
 - 💞️ I’m looking to collaborate on developing a tracker for gym workouts
 - 📫 How to reach me by IM